soniaugust17/yolo/README.md

 * Copy the mysql data dump(*****.sql) (table schema + data) in ./data dir This used to populate the mysql database dreamapp with table schema and data.
 Will be executed only once in complete lifetime.
-* **Only for advance user : to deleate all the tables and recreate the database just remove all the data inside ./mysql_data**

 * run the service with command